agalue/opennms-drift-kubernetes/README.md

 ## Future Enhancements

 * Add SSL encryption with SASL Authentication for external Kafka (for Minions outside K8S/AWS)
+* Add Network Policies to control the communication between components (for example, only OpenNMS needs access to PostgreSQL and Cassandra; other component should not access those resources).
+A network manager like Calico is required.
 * Design a solution to handle scale down of Cassandra and decommission of nodes.
 * Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory), or use an existing one like [ksync](https://vapor-ware.github.io/ksync/).
 * Add support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
 Make sure `heapster` is running.